Stochastics Oscillator Analysis - Stochastic Signals for Trading

 - In an uptrend, price often tends to close at the high of stick.

-- In a downtrend, price tends to close at the low of candle.
+- In a downtrend, price tends to close at the low of candlestick.

-This indicator shows the momentum of the Forex trends, and identifies the times when a market is over-bought or oversold.
+This particular indicator serves to map out the underlying momentum of Forex trends, accurately pinpointing periods when a market is either overbought or oversold.

 Buy signal - Percentage K line crosses above %D line (both lines moving upwards)